 Explore a cave.

-Travel back in time at Fort Rock Basin, a massive tower of rock that rises from the desert, the former basin of an inland sea in prehistoric times.
+Travel back in time at Fort Rock State Natural Area, a massive tower of rock that rises from the desert, the former basin of an inland sea in prehistoric times.
 The protected site is rich in Native American history, home of the world’s oldest bark sandals, dated to 9,000 to 11,000 years old.
-You can explore Fort Rock Cave, nearby, only through an Oregon State Park tour, which are offered throughout summer 2017.
-The 2-hour tours meet at Fort Rock State Natural Area and are $8 per person, open to age 6 and up.
+You can explore Fort Rock Cave, nearby, only through an Oregon State Park-led tour (temporarily suspended, but watch for future dates).

 Settle into your tent or cabin — rustic or deluxe — at LaPine State Park, a 2,000-acre high-alpine wilderness along the Deschutes River.
 Roll out of your campsite with your mountain bike and catch your thrills on 15 miles of rolling singletrack — mostly flat, non-technical trails shared by hikers, horses and cyclists but with enough uphills to challenge advanced riders.
 Spend a few hours on the trails and then retire a happy camper with songs and s’mores around the campfire.
 Don’t forget to say hello to the park’s resident Big Red — at 162 feet tall and nearly 30 feet around, the 500-year-old tree is Oregon’s largest ponderosa pine.